peter-l5/MicroPython_SCD4X/README.md

 Details of the adafruit breakout board for the sensor and the methods provided by the `SCD4X()` class.

-Note that the SCD41 sensor provides additional low power/ low sampling rate commands that are not implemented in this driver.
+The SCD41 sensor provides additional low power/ lower sampling rate commands that are not implemented in this driver.
 See the Sensirion datasheet for the sensors for details.